 Even a small reduction in the amount of carbon released per liter would add up quickly.

 Now what if we told you there was a way to decrease the amount of CO2 required to produce a liter of oil by 90%?

-Much of the CO2 emissions which come from the supply chain of crude oil comes from the extraction process, as well as the vast distances it’s often shipped before being refined for its final use.
+Much of the CO2 emissions that come from the supply chain of crude oil come from the extraction process, as well as the vast distances it’s often shipped before being refined for its final use.

 Instead, what if there was a way to reuse oil for its original purpose?

 Before, oil simply worked its way down the chain from a refined product, to a recycled product, to eventually ending up as fuel oil or in our roads as the binding agent in asphalt.